 (a) Subject to Clauses 11 (Subordination on insolvency etc.) and 14 (Permitted enforcement) and to paragraph (b) below, no Obligor shall make any payment permitted by Clause 8 (Permitted payments) (other than, for sub-paragraph (ii) below, a payment under Clauses 8.1 (Liquidity Debt) to 8.3 (Standby Debt)) if:

-(i) prior to the Senior Discharge Date, an Event of Default under the Senior Facility Agreement is outstanding and the Relevant Agent has given notice in writing to the Borrower requiring a suspension of permitted payments; or
+(i) prior to the Senior Discharge Date, an Event of Default under the Senior Facility Agreement is outstanding and the Senior Agent has given notice in writing to the Borrower requiring a suspension of permitted payments; or

-(ii) following the Senior Discharge Date but prior to the Junior Discharge Date, an Event of Default under the Junior Documents is outstanding and the Relevant Agent has given notice in writing to the Borrower requiring a suspension of permitted payments.
+(ii) following the Senior Discharge Date but prior to the Junior Discharge Date, an Event of Default under the Junior Documents is outstanding and the Junior Creditors have given notice in writing to the Borrower requiring a suspension of permitted payments.

 (b) The Borrower may continue to make payments permitted under Clause 8.2 (Inter-Group Material Contract Liabilities), unless an Enforcement Event is outstanding.